sparkle and shine

 The letters are our maker’s mark.

-The 925 tells of the silver’s purity.
+The numbers tell of the metals purity.

 The Scottish lion rampant is the traditional fineness mark